maronai/cubieboard/README.md

 /temperature/koszeg_temp.rrd is an rrd database I use.

 /temperature/read-1wire.pl is a perl script that reads the sensors, stores the data in the rrd database and creates the index.html file so that measurements can be accessed from the web.
+If you run it with paramter 1 it will write the measured data to the rrd database.
+If you run with parameter 0, then you can test the scrupt without touching the database.

 /temperature/rrd-new is a script that creates the rrd database.